-Accounting policies often necessitate estimating certain amounts in financial statements, as these amounts can’t be directly observed.
+Accounting policies often require estimating certain amounts in financial statements, as these amounts can’t be directly observed.
 The use of estimates is integral to financial statement preparation and does not undermine their reliability (IAS 8.33).
 In fact, even highly uncertain estimates often remain the most accurate representation of certain transactions or events.

 Definition of accounting estimates